Menopause and Insomnia: Weighted blankets help with sleep and anxiety?

 People with breathing or circulation issues.
 I only found a couple of articles that pointed to potential concerns for these people, but if you have asthma, COPD, sleep apnea, or any circulation issue, please talk with your doctor before making the purchase.

 Little ones.
 Weighted blankets are not safe for babies, and while they can be helpful for older children – particularly children with autism or sensory processing concerns – they need to be an appropriate size and weight for the child.
-To read more about weighted blankets for children with autism, be sure to check out this article from Autism Parenting Magazine.
+To read more about weighted blankets for children with autism, be sure to check out this article.

 Pets.
 Don’t let small pets crawl under the weighted blanket, as they may not be able to get themselves out!